 Eastern Community Legal Centre responds to the legal and related needs of the communities across Melbourne’s east, with a focus on those most vulnerable.
 Professional and innovative services are delivered from three offices and numerous outreach locations.

-The Elder Abuse Prevention Co-ordinator will work independently and in collaboration with external advocates to deliver effective responses in cases of elder abuse and to raise awareness within the community more broadly.
+The Project Officer – Free from Violence will work directly with communities to better understand the drivers of elder abuse and project partners to build capacity within the sector to undertake prevention work.
 The Elder Abuse Prevention Co-ordinator will have a broad understanding of elder abuse within the context of family violence, a strong partnership and advocacy background, and commitment to improving the lives of vulnerable older people.

-- Experience working within a primary prevention framework
+- Understanding of and experience working within a primary prevention framework

 This position is part-time based at ECLC’s Boronia location (providing specialist services across Melbourne’s East).

 Attractive remuneration will be negotiated with the successful applicant based on qualifications, skills and experience.